-A wife is entitled for maintenance upon proof that the husband has neglected or refused to maintain her and further that she is unable to maintain herself.
-Wife is entitled for an order for maintenance against her husband.
+A wife is entitled to maintenance upon proof that the husband has neglected or refused to maintain her and further that she is unable to maintain herself.
+Wife is entitled to an order for maintenance against her husband.

-Maintenance order can be passed by the Magistrate under section 125 of the code of criminal procedure.
-If wife is victim of domestic violence she can seek maintenance order under section 20 of the protection of woman from domestic violence act.
+Maintenance orders can be passed by the Magistrate under section 125 of the code of criminal procedure.
+If the wife is a victim of domestic violence she can seek maintenance order under section 20 of the protection of a woman from a domestic violence act.

 Definition of domestic violence – For the purposes of this Act, any act omission or commission or conduct of the respondent shall constitute domestic violence in case it-

 (a) harms or injuries or endangers the health, safety, life, limb or well-being whether mental or physical, of the aggrieved person or tends to do so and includes causing physical abuse, sexual, verbal and emotional abuse and economic abuse; or

 (b) harasses, harms, injuries or endangers the aggrieved person with a view to coerce her or any other person related to her to meet any unlawful demand for any dowry or other property or valuable security; or

 (c) has the effect of threatening the aggrieved person or any person related to her by any conduct mentioned in clause (a) or clause (b); or(d) otherwise injuries or causes harm, whether physical or mental, to the aggrieved person.

 Monetary relief is one of the relieves mentioned under DV Act.
 The magistrate is empowered under section 20 of the DV Act to pass an order of monetary relief if an aggrieved person is being subject to economic abuse.
 Deprivation of all or any economic or financial resources to which aggrieved person is legally entitled is an act of economic abuse.